Medication for Gallstones

 Possible side effects include:

 - Nonsteroidal anti-inflammatory drugs such as ibuprofen and naproxen, to control pain

 When to Contact Your Doctor

-Severe abdominal pain, stomach pain, or severe nausea and vomiting may indicate that you have another medical problem or that your gallstones require a more aggressive type of treatment.
+Severe abdominal pain, stomach pain, or severe nausea and vomiting may be a sign that you have another medical problem or that your gallstones require a different treatment.

 Whenever you are taking a prescription medication, take the following precautions:

 - Take your medicine as directed.
 Do not change the amount or the schedule.